-X_train, X_test, y_train, y_test = train_test_split(
+df['EDUCATION'].values.reshape(-1,1),

-df['EDUCATION'].values.reshape(-1,1), df['default payment next month'].values,
+df['default payment next month'].values,

 test_size=0.2, random_state=24)

 Notice in the preceding snippet that we've indicated the test_size as 0.2, or 20%.
 The size of the training data will be automatically set to the remainder, 80%.
 Let's examine the shapes of our training and testing data, to see whether they are as expected as shown in the following output: